alankrantas/pxt-MAX7219_8x8/README.md

 ## Known Issue Combining With Bluetooth Extension

 If you use Bluetooth extension along with this extension, you would get error code 20 (out of memory) on your micro:bit.
-It's probably because both extension use a lot of memory and there's not enough to run both.
+It's probably because the BLuetooth extension use a lot of memory and there's not enough RAM to run both.

 ## License